 - 4 oz whipped cream cheese softened

-- 2 tbsp shredded Parmesan cheese or more to taste
+- 2 tablespoon shredded Parmesan cheese or more to taste

-- ¼ tsp white pepper or more to taste
+- ¼ teaspoon white pepper or more to taste

 - 40 oz chopped frozen spinach, thawed and pressed 4 blocks